suryachintu/Quora-Insincere-Questions-Kaggle/README.md

 Found embeddings for 69.57% of vocab<br/>
 Found embeddings for  99.58% of all text<br/>

-Now the code coverage is increased from 33% to 69.57% and covers 99.58% of all text.
+Now the vocab coverage is increased from 33% to 69.57% and covers 99.58% of all text.
 So removing punctuations, lower casing and expanding contractions increased vocab coverage.

 We can further increase the coverage by corecting the spellings as there are lot of spelling mistakes in question text.
 You can find detailed code on this [notebook](notebooks/QuoraInsincereQuestions-Text-Preprocessing.ipynb)

 ### 4. Base Line Model

+You can find the notebook [here](notebooks/QuoraInsincereQuestions-ML-Models.ipynb)

 We will be using Naive Bayes as our base line model with TFIDF vectorized words as Naive Bayes works pretty fast and can be used as base line model for many projects.